Lujaina-E/Fifa2022-BERT/README.md

 - Technologies used: Bert-Clustering, Numpy, Pandas, Seaborn, Sklearn, Tensorflow, Transformers, Pytorch

-## Next Steps
+## Future Features and Next Steps

 Unfortunately, the lack of results made it less worthwhile to further develop a proper front-end interface to interact with the model.
+To improve the model, more significant data would need to be collected.